 "I mean, I have about as much real power as those twats who sit either side of Alan Sugar."

-Hugh Abbott's replacement following a reshuffle at the start of series 3.
+Hugh Abbott's replacement following a reshuffle at the start of Series 3.
 Ambitious but with no real ideas, her belief that she can make a difference proves to be a delusion.
-By series four, she has become Leader of the Opposition.
+By Series 4, she has become Leader of the Opposition.

 Hypocrite: Over everything... but most of all her plan to promote social mobility and state education while sending her daughter to a private school.

 Obfuscating Stupidity: Nicola isn't the brightest, but she does display enough political acuity to knowingly bomb a press conference to take the heat off Malcolm.
 Alternatively, she's displaying a touch of Bitch in Sheep's Clothing, knowing that her prospects of a leadership bid are nil after a disastrous day and a particularly awful press conference, and she's taking a swipe at Malcolm's error contributing to the day's events.
 Or both!

 Small Name, Big Ego: Despite being regularly humiliated by the press and only becoming Opposition Leader on a technicality, Nicola honestly thought she had a shot at being prime minister.